IIIF/website/source/event/2019/goettingen/index.md

 ### Schedule

-Draft schedule below, please note this is subject to change.
+The conference schedule is below.

 * [Monday 24th of June - Showcase][showcase]
 * [Tuesday 25th of June - Workshops][workshops]